-Physical Therapy
+Physical Therapy/Rehabilitation

-The Plan covers physical therapy, physical medicine and rehabilitation services, provided the treatment is prescribed by a Doctor and is designed to improve or restore a physical function of the body.
+The Plan covers physical therapy, physical medicine and rehabilitation services for up to 30 visits per calendar year, provided the treatment is prescribed by a Doctor and is designed to improve or restore a physical function of the body.
 In-patient physical therapy will be covered only if confinement is required for another medical condition.
 Out-patient therapy must be performed at the therapist's office or at approved Facility.